WI5 M5 X

 The first 2 1/2 pitches were thin slabs and corners.
 While the climbing was low angle (WI 3 with one spot of M5), it was very thin and unprotected.
 The upper two pitches that we climbed where steeper, but had more ice and protection (though still sparse).
 The upper pitches also tended to have steep short cruxes spread between easier unprotected terrain.

 We knew the sun would cause problems and while we tried to move as quickly as possible, the tenuous nature of the climbing required us to move slowly and precariously.
 While we where both bummed to not complete the route, we felt very lucky as we got to climb about 800 ft. of the route on September 25th.
 A great way to start the season.

 The route is mentioned in the Rossiter guide as WI6, but we felt we only encountered difficulties to WI5 M5.
-We did however have approximately 200 ft. of sustained ice remaining when we bailed, though it did not look to be terribly steep, just thin (<6 inches of ice) and delicate.
-(See photos).
+We did however have approximately 200 feet of sustained ice remaining when we bailed, though it did not look to be terribly steep, just thin (<6 inches of ice) and delicate.
+(See the photos).

 This was an awesome route, and I can't wait to try and climb it again.

 The route is located on the North/North-West aspect of Thatchtop Mountain.
 We found that it was much quicker to access it from the far, west side of The Loch (lake).
 Stay on the trail past the lake, then cut hard south to the base of the wall.
 The route start at the lowest point of rock slabs to the right of Necrophilia.